 Like with Silver, the same goes for the Gold.
 Today, when you talk about dietary supplements containing Gold, you are talking about “Colloidal Gold”, which is the FDA generic classification for virtually all Gold solutions.
 Colloidal simply means “particles suspended in water”.

-Different Types of Gold: Colloidal Gold, Ionic Gold and Accelerated Gold
+Different Types of Gold: Colloidal Gold, Ionic Gold, and Nano Gold

-There are all kinds of forms of Gold solutions that are quite different from each other, all with unique and ambiguous names and definitions.
+The colloidal gold benefits have been known throughout history.
+Nowadays, there are all kinds of forms of Gold solutions that are quite different from each other, all with unique and ambiguous names and definitions.
 Likewise, there are theories as to why each one works better than the others.
+The colloidal gold reviews can become confusing, as with colloidal silver reviews.

 Unfortunately, most of these theories seem quite convincing, and yet also seem diametrically opposed to others.
 Most people would take the position that much is unknown with regards to how Colloidal Gold works, the mechanisms of action, as well as admitting there is very little existing data regarding the products that exist, the technologies with which they are made, or how effective they are as dietary supplements.